GeoMigrata/dotMigrata/API.md

 ### Simulation Lifecycle Hooks

 The `ISimulationStageLifecycle` interface is available for future extension.
-Note: SimulationEngine does not currently invoke these methods automatically.
-This interface is designed for custom implementations:
+The SimulationEngine does not currently

 ```csharp
 public class MyCustomStage : ISimulationStage, ISimulationStageLifecycle